 - The Mid Cheshire Hospitals NHS Foundation Trust operates the hospitals in Crewe (Leighton) and the Victoria Infirmary at Northwich as well as the Elmhurst intermediate care centre in Winsford.

 - The East Cheshire NHS Trust operates hospitals in Congleton, Knutsford and Macclesfield.

 - The East Cheshire NHS Trust also manages the community services in East Cheshire (formerly known as Cheshire East Community Health to 31 March 2011).

-For a full list of health services in Cheshire East please visit NHS Choices - Health services near you.
+For a full list of health services in Cheshire East please visit NHS - Health services near you.
 This can be used to find a local doctor, hospital or dentist as well as pharmacies, amongst other health services.

 Page last reviewed: 27 September 2022